Mon – Sun: 24/7 Plumbing

 Fixing Your Leaking Toilet Base

 That’s everything we had to tell you about the reasons behind a leak at the base of your toilet.
-Toilets leak for many reasons, but if water is pooling on your floor, you must have it fixed!
+Toilets leak for many reasons, but if water is pooling on your floor, you must fix it!
 Remember to diagnose the issue properly; if you’re confused, contact us.
 Our team are happy to help fix a leaking toilet base!

 And since a leaking toilet creates an unhygienic situation, properly cleaning up afterwards is essential.
 Cleaning will include disinfecting the area around your toilet and bathroom floor.
 We also recommend you mop the floor with bleach to eliminate germs.